“One, two…..… jump!”

 “Is that enough?”
 I ask.

 She mentions that one of the vegetable gardens, where they grow cabbages, is right behind the dormitory.
 I peek out a window, and I see it.
 Rows and rows of cabbages, jutting from the ground, taking half the land.
-There is a bit of space before another row of wooden things planted in the ground start.
+There is a bit of empty space before another row of wooden crosses planted in the ground starts.

 Matron walks us into the girl’s bathroom.
 It is made up of little cubicles without doors in them.